Introduction: The beginner’s guide to Zendesk eDiscovery

 Step 3: Establish a company policy for Zendesk

 After you’ve fleshed out potential Zendesk eDiscovery challenges, one of the best ways to get ahead of them is to establish a company policy for Zendesk.
-This is essentially your central documentation or “north star” for Zendesk information governance.
+This is essentially your central documentation or “north star” for Zendesk data governance.
 From outlining retention periods for different data types to technical instructions on how to collect and filter data, this policy should lay the groundwork for legal and compliance preparedness.

 If you’re ready to start drafting your Zendesk policy, we recommend covering the following areas as a start: